 The DIGS-BB is part of a well-established research structure: the Dresden International PhD Program (DIPP).
 Under the umbrella of the DIPP there are two powerful partners dedicated to first-class research and doctoral training: the DIGS-BB and the International Max Planck Research School for Cell, Developmental and Systems Biology (IMPRS-CellDevoSys).
 Both are highly competitive and demanding PhD programs.

-The DIGS-BB is integrated in an “open door” campus – Biopolis Dresden –, a unique ensemble of research institutes of TU Dresden and its non-university partner institutions, which together have established Dresden as an internationally respected center for Biomedicine, Bioengineering and Biophysics in the last 10 years.
+The DIGS-BB is integrated in an open door campus – Biopolis Dresden – a unique ensemble of research institutes of TU Dresden and its non-university partner institutions, situated east of the city center.
+Together they have established Dresden as an internationally respected center for Biomedicine, Bioengineering and Biophysics in the last 15 years.